 Will my child be sufficiently prepared for school?
 Will they have enough time to play each day?
 Will their interests be encouraged?
 These are just some of the questions that may pop into your head when choosing a preschool.
 Each will have a different curriculum, whether it’s play-based or more academic in nature.
-Here, we speak to some popular preschools and learning centres in Singapore about their philosophies and programmes, and we ask them to rate themselves on how structured they are on a scale of 1 to 10, with 1 being entirely unstructured and 10 being heavily structured.
+Here, we speak to some popular preschools in Singapore about their philosophies and programmes, and we ask them to rate themselves on how structured they are on a scale of 1 to 10, with 1 being entirely unstructured and 10 being heavily structured.

 Structure rating: 5